Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: Scattering diagrams and - and -matrices

+For any \emph{nonsingular\/} skew-symmetrizable matrix $B$, one can construct a scattering diagram $\frakD_{\fraks}$ called a \emph{cluster scattering diagram}, where $\fraks$ is a \emph{seed data\/} in \cite{Gross14} corresponding to $B$.
+There is a canonical isomorphism $\phi_{\fraks}:M_{\bbR} \buildrel {\sim} \over {\rightarrow}\bbR^n$ such that the image of $\mathrm{Supp}(\frakD_{\fraks})$ in $ \bbR^n$ only depends on $B$.
+We write this image as $\frakS(B)$, and we call it the \emph{support diagram\/} for $B$, for simplicity.
+A connected component of $\bbR^n\setminus\frakS(B)$ is called a \emph{chamber\/} of $\frakS(B)$.
 From the viewpoint of cluster patterns, the supports and the wall functions of walls contain the information of the tropical and the nontropical part of a cluster pattern, respectively.
 Since at this moment we are interested only in the tropical part, i.e., $C$- and $G$-matrices, we may safely forget wall functions, and concentrate on the support diagram $\frakS(B)$.

-Let $D$ be a skew-symmetrizer of $B$ in the form \eqref{eq:Dmat1}, and let $(\ , \ )_{D}$ be the inner product in $\bbR^n$ defined in \eqref{eq:Dinner1}.
-The following facts are direct consequences of the definition/theorem of the scattering diagram $\frakD_{\fraks}$ in \cite[Theorems 1.12 \&1.28]{Gross14}, which will appear later as Theorem \ref{thm:scat1}.
+Let $D$ be a skew-symmetrizer of $B$ in the form \eqref{2eq:Dmat1}, and let $(\ , \ )_{D}$ be the inner product in $\bbR^n$ defined in \eqref{2eq:Dinner1}.
+The following facts are direct consequences of the definition/theorem of the scattering diagram $\frakD_{\fraks}$ in \cite[Theorems 1.12 \&1.28]{Gross14}, which will appear later as Theorem \ref{2thm:scat1}.

 \begin{prop}[{\cite[Theorems 1.12 \&1.28]{Gross14}}] For any nonsingular skew-symmetrizable matrix $B$, the support diagram $\frakS(B)$ has the following properties.

 (a).
 The support $\frakd_{\lambda}$ of each wall of $\frakS(B)$ has a positive normal vector $\bfn_{\lambda}$ with respect to the inner product $(\ , \ )_{D}$.